mtuopensource/Battleship/README.md

 You must have the Facebook account/page setup accordingly, in no way are we responsible if your page gets banned for spamming messages, logging in and out too quickly, or any other problem.

 # Installation

+If you've already installed the bot, but are looking how to start the bot again, skip to step 6

 1. Clone the repo to your local machine
 2. Create a file in the root directory called secrets.env
 3. Insert into secrets.env: